 Disability Equality Training (DIT) is available for Birmingham Pride volunteers and security staff and this includes an online version.
-We will also have a short guide for security staff on the day explaining the unicorn wristbands and they will be given the complete accessible festival map to signpost disabled Pride-goers to the right place.
+We will also have a short guide for security staff on the day explaining the accessible wristbands and what that entitles you to.

 On our map and Venues page we will state the level of accessibility for each venue.
 This includes fully accessible, partially accessible or inaccessible venues.
 A fully accessible venue has step free entry and access to all areas as well as accessible toilets.